lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

 ### 1. Log in to mtl.how/sim and join the current session.

-### 2. From the experiment tile, pull up the prior experiment and click the red "Go" button.
+### 2. From the experiment section, pull up the prior experiment and click the red "Go" button.

 ### 3. Check the box to include the text from that experiment and click "Go" again.

 ### 4. Note that the sliders have moved to the settings for that experiment.
++ The experiment sliders automatically adjust to the prior experiment we just selected.

-### 5. Open the Expanded Outputs tile and select another earlier experiment to compare to the one you have just pulled up.
+### 5. Open the Outputs and Text section and select another earlier experiment to compare to the one you have just pulled up.
++ Select the two previous experiments, basecase from Session 7 and experiment 1 from Session 8, to compare.

 ### 6. Note the variables that were manipulated in the two experiments.

 ### 7. Review the findings from the two experiments in the results dashboard and the text entered for Hypothesis, Findings and Decisions.

-### 8. Collapse the Expanded Outputs tile and move it to the side to reveal the model diagram.
+### 8. Collapse the Outputs and Text section and move it to the side to reveal the causal system model diagram.

-### 9. Use the diagram to tell a system story about the differences in the two experiments.
+### 9. Use the diagram to tell a causal systems story about the differences in the two experiments.

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_question.png" height = "50" width = "50" style = "display: inline-block"/>](#.) **Our Question.** *Briefly describe what your team wants to learn from this experiment.*